cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

 </CodeGroup>

-Wait.
-Then after the proposal goes from:
+The proposal's current status will be:

 ```txt
 status: PROPOSAL_STATUS_VOTING_PERIOD
 ```

-To:
+You must wait until after the proposal status changes to:

 ```txt
 status: PROPOSAL_STATUS_PASSED
 ```

-Wait some more, this time for the upgrade block to be reached.
+You must now wait longer, this time for the upgrade block to be reached.

 ## The live upgrade